Braising Meats. Tips, Techniques and a Great Recipe

 The braising basics.

-Actually, the braising technique is easy, but the success of its outcome is dependent on a few important things, the most important being the cut of meat you start with.
+Actually, the braising technique is easy, but the success of the final dish depends on a few important factors, the most important being the cut of meat you start with.

-The most commonly braised meats are beef, but veal, pork and lamb also have delicious recipes made from shank (veal), shoulder (pork) and lamb (leg or shank).
+The most commonly braised meats are beef, but veal, pork, and lamb also have delicious recipes made from shank (veal), shoulder (pork), and leg or shank (lamb).

-As for beef, the most popular cuts come from the Chuck, Bottom Round, Brisket, Flank, Short Ribs and Shank (Veal).
+As for beef, the most popular cuts for braising come from the chuck, bottom round, brisket, flank, short ribs, and shank.

 If you’re unsure of just which cut of meat might best suit your recipe and you are in the meat locker room at Cattleman’s, you have 3 additional ways to know exactly which cut of meat to buy.